 The international legal system is essential to international governance.
 The international legal framework for regulating international trade is most often thought of in terms of the GATT/WTO framework which has taken more of a "hard law" approach, with the negotiation of increasingly detailed trade rules, and its dispute settlement mechanism to resolve disputes over the interpretation/application of the rules.
-However, "soft law", such as APEC rules also plays a role in regulating economic relations.
+However, "soft law", such as APEC rules also plays a role in regulating economic relations.12

 Part 2.
-"Hard Law" - the WTO The GATT rules for Custom Unions and Free Trade Areas
+"Hard Law" - the WTO

+The GATT rules for Custom Unions and Free Trade Areas

-Despite the fact that the aim of the GATT was to do away with discrimination in international trade in goods through the imposition of a general MFN obligation, the GATT still allows preferential trade in goods to take place in certain circumstances.
+Despite the fact that the aim of the GATT was to do away with discrimination in international trade through the imposition of a general MFN obligation, the GATT still allows preferential trade to take place in certain circumstances.
 Of most relevance to the formation of RTAs by Korea are the exceptions to the MFN requirement provided by Article XXIV, which provides an exception for customs unions, free trade areas, and interim agreements leading to them.

-&lt;sup>12 Shelton, Dinah, 'Law, Non-Law and the Problem of "Soft Law", Introduction in Shelton, Dinah, ed., Commitment and Compliance: The Role of Non-Binding Norms in the International Legal System, (Oxford and New York: Oxford University Press, 2000).
+'Managerial approaches suppose that states comply with rules in regulatory regimes out of enlightened self-interest and respond to non-coercive tools such as reporting and monitoring.': Shelton, Dinah, 'Law, Non-Law and the Problem of "Soft Law", Introduction in Shelton, Dinah, ed., Commitment and Compliance: The Role of Non-Binding Norms in the International Legal System, (Oxford and New York: Oxford University Press, 2000).